syvita/bithority/README.md

 # Bithority

-(There is no code!
+Bitcoin Mining Control Authority (There is no code yet!
 Still in proof of concept phase)

-Bitcoin Mining Control Authority

 # What is Bithority?